kylemmorris/dargon-lang/doc/Dargon Tutorial.md

 Dargon is a lightweight, simple interpreted programming language aimed at being fun and intuitive.
 It tries to balance the thin line of pushing the boundaries of language design while also being desirable and enjoyable to use.
 It adds a lot of cool features and syntactic sugar, but it's also cozy and familiar.

 This tutorial will go through the basics of the language, and assumes you have the Dargon Interpreter (DIR) setup.
 A  number of different files will be created throughout this tutorial.
-For those who would rather learn by example, these files can all be accessed []("Here").
+For those who would rather learn by example, these files can all be accessed [here](../examples/tutorial).

 ## Audience